 Groundwater-dependent ecosystems (GDEs) are ecosystems that require access to groundwater on a permanent or intermittent basis to meet all or some of their water requirements so as to maintain their communities of plants and animals, ecological processes and ecosystem services.
 GDEs include terrestrial vegetation, wetlands (swamps, lakes and rivers) and ecosystems in aquifers and caves.
-The types and characteristics of GDEs are discussed further in the Explanatory Note for GDEs12.

-Guidelines with reference to water quality are a numerical concentration limit or narrative statement recommended to support and maintain a designated water use13.
+Guidelines with reference to water quality are a numerical concentration limit or narrative statement recommended to support and maintain a designated water use (ANZECC/ARMCANZ 2000).